MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ---
 Damage can be dealt to the Caretaker when Resonant Breakthrough is active.

-### Health Gating
+### Mechanically Relevant Enemies
+**Caretaker**
+*Health Gating*
 Caretaker can only lose roughly 33% of their first health bar per damage phase, cumulatively.
 To be clear: he can only go down to 66% of his first HP bar on floor 1 before starting his disengagement, roughly 33% on floor 2 and 0% on floor 3.
-Upon triggering the gate, Caretaker will start teleporting away roughly 3 seconds afterwards.
+Upon triggering the gate, Caretaker will gain a **25% damage vulnerability** and start teleporting 4 seconds afterwards.
 The glowing portion on the boss health bar denotes how much health is left per gate.

+*Stun Loop*
+: If the Caretaker is stunned at the same time the ritual resolves, they become permanently stunned until their damage gate is triggered.

 ### Statuses
 **Resonant Breakthrough**